-Visa profit, revenue beats analysts' estimates
+Visa profit, revenue beat analysts' estimates

-Visa Inc (V.N), the world's largest payments network operator, reported better-than-expected quarterly profit and revenue, boosted by the inclusion of Visa Europe's results and as customers spent more using its network.
+(Reuters) - Visa Inc (V.N), the world's largest payments network operator, reported better-than-expected quarterly profit and revenue, boosted by the inclusion of Visa Europe's results and as customers spent more using its network.

 The company said total payments volume increased 47.1 percent to $1.86 trillion on a constant dollar basis in the fourth quarter ended Sept.
-30.
+30, from a year earlier.

-"We have begun to see the benefits from our acquisition of Visa Europe and strong cost discipline helped our results," said Chief Executive Charles Scharf, who said last week that he would step down effective Dec.
-1.
+"We have begun to see the benefits from our acquisition of Visa Europe and strong cost discipline helped our results," Chief Executive Charles Scharf said in a statement.

-Scharf's last big move in his four-year tenure was to consolidate Visa's position as the world's largest payments processor with the $23 billion-deal to buy Visa Europe, a deal that was completed in June.
+Scharf last week said he would be stepping down effective Dec.
+1. The last big move in his four-year tenure was the consolidation of Visa's position as the world's largest payments processor with the $23 billion deal to buy Visa Europe, a deal that was completed in June.

 The United States accounted for about 41 percent of the total payments volume in the latest quarter, while Europe accounted for about 25 percent, Visa said.